terwer/siyuan-plugin-publisher/README.md

 Support features such as fast publishing, image bed management, platform expansion, smart labels, etc.

-> **Front Announcement 1: `1.9.0` version of the Publish Tool, the first to support release view and AI beta early adopter version, is released!**
+> **Front Announcement 1: The first version `1.9.0` for Publish Tools that supports release view and AI beta early adopter is released!**
 >
-> **Note: Due to cost relationships, AI features will be charged after the end of the Common Test.**
->
-> **Front Announcement 2: The version `1.8.0` that fully supports image upload for all platforms and the forward agent using siyuan-note is released!**
+> **Front Announcement 2: Version `1.8.0` released with full support for image upload in the Publish Tools!**

 Tips: Zhihu uses the image upload of the Zhihu platform, Yuque, Notion, and Hexo need Picgo plugin support, and the Metaweblog series platform supports both Picgo plugin and self-contained image upload (install Picgo plugin to use Picgo plugin, otherwise use their own platform)